-44.16 is the percentage to increase or improve services for 2022-2023.
-For our added services directly aimed at low income, foster youth, EL, and RFEP populations, we are budgeting to expend \$488,533 .
-The majority of this amount is used in having our Student Services Coordinator (SSC) provide extra academic counseling time to these students.
-For example, while the Student Services Coordinator will meet with all students regarding academic progress a minimum of four times per year, pupils in the targeted populations will receive a minimum of eight counseling sessions.
-Additionally, the school provided ELD instruction to our EL students and tutoring services to all target populations.
-English teachers will provided additional support to EL students in English class.
-Additionally, given the unduplicated pupils account for approximately 80% of our population, the school wide activities are primarily aimed at improving services for the unduplicated pupils.
+44.16 is the percentage to increase or improve services for 2023-2024.
+For our added services directly aimed at socioeconomically disadvantaged, foster youth, EL, and RFEP populations, we are budgeting to expend \$488,533.
+This total includes the costs of our Academic Services Coordinator (ASC) who provides extra academic counseling time to these students.
+For example, while the ASC will meet with all students regarding academic progress a minimum of four times per year, pupils in the targeted populations will receive a minimum of eight counseling sessions.
+Additionally, the school provides ELD instruction to our EL students and tutoring services to all target populations.
+English teachers will provide additional support to EL students in English classes.
+Additionally, given that unduplicated pupils account for approximately 82% of our population, school-wide activities are primarily aimed at improving services for unduplicated pupils.
 Our total combined expenditures using LCAP funds for all students including targeted populations is \$488,533.
 The school will use the increase in funding in a variety of ways that will benefit all students, including the targeted populations.
-One of the most important ways, is the school will provide free breakfast and lunch to all students.
-Some of the other ways the funds will be expended is for support programs including after school program, after school tutoring, lunch tutorials, expanded extra curricular activities, and mental health counseling services, Through the various discussions with stakeholders, school climate was seen as a major contributor to student success.
-In an effort to improve the overall school climate, and therefore individual student success, the school will spend funds to organize and provide school activities and field trips, promote career education, provide college, career, and financial aid counseling for both students and parents as well as assistance completing applications for these programs.
-To further support career development pathway and dual enrollment class on campus.
+One of the most important ways is the school will provide free breakfast and lunch to all students.
+Some of the other ways the funds will be expended are for support programs including after-school programs, after-school tutoring, lunch tutorials, expanded extracurricular activities, and mental health counseling services, Through the various discussions with stakeholders, school climate was seen as a major contributor to student success.
+To improve the overall school climate, and therefore individual student success, the school will spend funds to organize and provide school activities and field trips, promote career education, and provide college, career, and financial aid counseling for both students and parents as well as assistance completing applications for these programs.
+To further support career development, the school will be providing 2 CTE pathways, a business Spanish class, dual enrollment classes on campus, and additional avenues for career development that students may not have had access to before.
 Additionally, it will be covering the costs associated with taking courses at Mendocino College.
-Accelerated Achievement Academy's mission is to prepare students for a successful future, and as such, all of the school's goals and subsequent added services/actions are aimed at improving students' success in school thereby increasing their success in the future.
+Sequoia Career Academy's mission is to prepare students for a successful future, and as such, all of the school's goals and subsequent added services/actions are aimed at improving students' success in school thereby increasing their success in the future.